xaviweise/aaat/_build/html/_sources/welcome.md

 :align: center
 ```

-This book is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), except for the code (including the code blocks and jupyter notebooks) which are licensed under the [GNU GENERAL PUBLIC LICENSE Version 2](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1/blob/main/LICENSE).
+Advanced Analytics and Algorithmic Trading © 2024 by Javier Sabio González is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), except for the code (including the code blocks and jupyter notebooks) which are licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](https://github.com/xaviweise/aaat/blob/main/LICENSE).